novembersoftware/aretheyup/docs/getting-started.md

 go run main.go seed --count 25 --clear
 ```

-The seed mode inserts example services, reports, and incidents for development and is disabled in production.
+The seed mode inserts example services, reports, probe configs/results, and incidents for development and is disabled in production.
 Implemented in `utils/parse-flags.go` and `services/db.go`.

 ## Local services